Henry Nevill, 3rd Marquess of Abergavenny: Personal life

 After his second wife's death on 15 July 1927 he married his first cousin, Mary Frances Nevill, daughter of the Honourable Ralph Pelham Neville and widow of Henry Hardinge, 3rd Viscount Hardinge, on 18 October 1928.
 This marriage produced no children.

 Lord Abergavenny died after falling from a horse during a fox hunt.
 As he died with no male heir, the marquessate passed to his nephew, Major Guy Larnach-Nevill, on his death.
 The Marchioness of Abergavenny died in October 1954, aged 85.

+In popular culture

 Lord Abergavenny appears as "Lord Dumborough" in Siegfried Sassoon's autobiographical novel Memoirs of a Fox-Hunting Man.